OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 #### Ports

-Each port exposed by the Service resource has four fields: Name, Port, Target Port and Protocol.
+Each port exposed by the Service resource has four common fields: Name, Port, Target Port and Protocol.

 The `Name` field assigns an optional name to the port.
 This name can be used by Ingress resource objects.